Home Types of Contracts Distribution Agreement

 What is a Distribution Agreement?

-Distribution agreements, also called wholesale distribution agreements, are contracts between a distributor and manufacturer.
-They allow the distributor to sell, market, and profit from the sales of a manufacturer’s or wholesaler’s product in bulk.
+Distribution agreements are contracts between a distributor and manufacturer.
+They are also sometimes called wholesale distribution agreements, though not all distribution agreements are wholesale in nature.
+They often allow the distributor to sell, market, and profit from the sales of a manufacturer’s or wholesaler’s product in bulk.
+However, it is not a requirement for all distribution agreements.
+Distribution agreements can also cover distribution of products in smaller quantities or through different channels.
 A distribution agreement typically uses the terms and conditions that address territories, exclusivity rights, reporting requirements, and more.

 If you need a distribution agreement, you should consider the essential parts, how they work, types of distribution agreements, when to use one, and how to get help drafting one.